bassambarazi/book-test/about/unsyllabus_bits/academic_integrity.md

 A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](https://calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,0).

-### What is considered academic dishonesty in this course?
+### What is considered scientific dishonesty in this tutorial?

 To make it even easier for you to decide what isn't allowed, below is a list of things that I **definitely** consider to be academic dishonesty: